-In the event of unavoidable or unforeseen circumstances, CLAIR reserves the right to change or cancel the arrival date, placement, participation, and contents of the application guidelines here within, at any time before or after notification of acceptance into the programme.
+In the event of unavoidable (i.e., force majeure) circumstances, CLAIR reserves the right to change or cancel the arrival date, placement, participation, and contents of the application guidelines here within, at any time before or after notification of acceptance into the Programme.

-Unavoidable Circumstances are defined as events whose effects could not reasonably be prevented by MIC, MOFA (Including Embassies and Consulate Generals of Japan), MEXT, CLAIR, Prefectural Governments, Designated Cities, Contracting Organisations, or Contractors involved in the administration of the Programme including but not limited to acts of God, acts of government (including local government, hereafter referred to as government), acts of government authorities (including limitations on travel or immigration enacted by the Japanese government or other foreign countries' governments due to the event of infectious disease), compliance with laws, regulations or orders, fire, flooding and torrential rain, earthquakes, acts of war (regardless of a declaration of war), revolt, revolution or rebellion, strike, or lockout.
+Unavoidable circumstances are defined as events whose effects could not reasonably be prevented by MIC, MOFA (including Embassies and Consulate Generals of Japan), MEXT, CLAIR, prefectural governments, designated cities, contracting organisations, or contractors involved in the administration of the Programme including but not limited to acts of God, acts of government (including local government, hereafter referred to as government), acts of government authorities

+(including limitations on travel or immigration enacted by the Japanese government or other foreign countries' governments due to the event of infectious disease), compliance with laws, regulations or orders, fire, flooding and torrential rain, earthquakes, acts of war (regardless of a declaration of war), revolt, revolution or rebellion, strike, or lockout.